pkesist/buildpal/Documentation/index.rst

 Benchmarks
 ==========

-Currently DistriBuild is mainly tested by building `Boost`_ libraries.
+Currently BuildPal is mainly tested by building `Boost`_ libraries.
 Boost libraries make heavy use of preprocessor, and are thus ideal candidates for testing both speed and sanity.

-Building Boost was done with the following command, after modifying Boost.Build to use DistriBuild's compiler instead of the native msvc compiler executable::
+Building Boost was done with the following command, after modifying Boost.Build to use BuildPal's compiler instead of the native msvc compiler executable::

     bjam stage --stagedir=. -a -j ##